+The Interface Mapping Toolkit is not available in Visual COBOL Development Hub.
+It is available in Visual COBOL for Eclipse; however it does not support CICS or IMS service interfaces.
 The Interface Mapping Toolkit is available in Visual COBOL for Eclipse; however it does not support CICS or IMS service interfaces.